-- The clean energy transition will shift electricity generation and investment to new regions. - It is vital that Renewable Energy Zone policy builds and maintains 'social licence' in these places, that it works to sustain the momentum of the clean energy transition, and that it brings meaningful and equitable development to populations on the front line of change. - This report presents findings from fieldwork-based social research conducted in the first two Australian NSW Renewable Energy Zones.
-It examines the experiences and expectations of renewable energy from the perspective of the communities that are hosting the new infrastructure.
+- The clean energy transition will shift electricity generation and investment to new regions. - It is vital that Renewable Energy Zone policy builds and maintains not only 'social licence' in these places, but also works to sustain the momentum of the clean energy transition and bring meaningful and equitable development for populations on the front line of change. - This report presents findings from fieldwork based social research conducted in the first two Australian NSW Renewable Energy Zones (which are both in NSW), focussing on the experiences and expectations of renewable energy from the perspective of communities that are home to the new infrastructure.

 In 2022 the world is in the grips of an international energy crisis, sparked by the Russian invasion of Ukraine.
-The ultimate solution to an international energy shortage is to increase domestic supply.
-In Australia, the federal, state and territory governments have agreed to an Integrated System Plan (ISP) for the National Energy Market (NEM), with the aim of increasing renewable energy supply.
+The ultimate solution to an energy shortage is to increase domestic supply.
+In Australia, the federal, state and territory governments have agreed to an Integrated System Plan (ISP) for the National Energy Market (NEM) to increase renewable energy supply.
 The ISP calls for dedicated new REZs to host this new energy generation and storage infrastructure.
-The REZ concept is an evolving model that originated in Texas in 20031, and New South Wales is leading its implementation in Australia.
+NSW is leading the implementation of this policy.